Toyota raises FY profit forecast by nine percent on weak yen

-The world's biggest automaker now expects operating profit of 2.50 trillion yen (13.7 billion pounds) for the business year ending March 31, rather than the previously forecast 2.30 trillion yen, thanks partly to a 135 billion yen contribution from foreign exchange gains.
+The world's biggest automaker now expects operating profit of 2.50 trillion yen ($21.87 billion) for the business year ending March 31, rather than the previously forecast 2.30 trillion yen, thanks partly to a 135 billion yen contribution from foreign exchange gains.
 It sees sales at 9.05 million vehicles instead of 9.10 million.

 Toyota also revised its net profit estimate to 2.00 trillion yen from 1.78 trillion yen.
 Net profit includes earnings made with joint venture partners in China.